Program & Mission

 To empower multilingual and multicultural students to succeed academically, civically, socially, and economically in a global community through a rigorous curriculum and engaging pedagogy.

 In order to advance the education of students who are acquiring English as an additional language, educators, families, and community members will collaborate to ensure the well-being and learning of linguistically diverse students.
-The ESOL program will build on the diverse resources of English Learners (ELs) in Albemarle County Public Schools (ACPS) by engaging them in rigorous learning experiences that prepare students to:
+The EL program will build on the diverse resources of English Learners (ELs) in Albemarle County Public Schools (ACPS) by engaging them in rigorous learning experiences that prepare students to:

 - collaborate across linguistic and cultural differences;